cjdelisle/cjdns/README.md

  significance to the way the code is developed, in this case it needs to be explained in technical terms by someone with strong familiarity with the code.
 They will make a pull request to the docs/bugs directory.
- 4. Alternatively you can report the issue on the https://github.com/hyperboria/cjdns.git repo.

 ### Security
 Security issues should be reported on IRC the same as other bugs.
 We don't have a closed